abs-tudelft/vhdmmio/mdbook/src/fielddescriptor.md

  - `0` (default): no offset.

- - a different integer: byte-oriented address offset to add to `address`.
+ - a different integer: byte-oriented address offset to add to `bitrange`.

 This key is optional unless required by context.
 If not specified, the default value (`0`) is used.